 Our host, Mr Tom Deacon

-We are immensely lucky to have had the very funny Tom Deacon as our host at our annual comedy event.
+We are immensely lucky to have the very funny Tom Deacon as the Host of our annual comedy event.
 He has made us roar with laughter year after year.
 Not only is he very witty, but he’s also one of the nicest people we’ve ever worked with, so we consider him part of our TLF family now!

 “What an incredible night of comedy The Loss Foundation put on last night.
 I’ve seen sloppier attempts at the Apollo.”

 “Congratulations on putting together what was a fantastic evening!
 It couldn’t have been bettered in any way.”

 “I just wanted to say a massive congratulations for last night… I’ve been to a lot of comedy but I think that was the best comedy gig I’ve ever been to.”

 Aisling Bea, performer on the night;

 “What a fantastic achievement, well done and what a lovely gig and backstage you ran.”